Toyota Corolla (E210): North America

 The North American version of the hatchback was unveiled on 28 March 2018 at the New York International Auto Show for the 2019 model year.
+Unlike for the saloon, neither the hybrid powertrain nor all-wheel drive is available on the hatchback.
 The hatchback is only offered in the "sporty" SE and XSE trim levels and is powered by the 2.0-litre M20A-FKS Dynamic Force straight-four engine (I4) paired with either a six-speed intelligent manual transmission (iMT) or the K120 Direct Shift continuously variable transmission (CVT).
 The Direct Shift CVT includes a physical first gear (known as a "launch gear") and nine additional simulated gears, for a total of ten.
 The launch gear is engaged when the car takes off from being stopped and transitions to the belt drive once the car picks up speed.
 The benefit of this system is that traditional CVTs tend to have low efficiency in lower gear ratios (creating a moment of sluggishness when starting from a stop).
 Since belts are handling a more narrow band of gear ratios, belt angles and loads can be reduced, increasing shift speeds and offering a 6% improvement in fuel efficiency.

 The twelfth generation is the first version of the Corolla in the United States to offer a hybrid engine.
 It was unveiled at the November 2018 LA Auto Show.
 The hybrid Corolla drivetrain is mechanically almost identical to the Prius with a fuel economy figure of 52 mpgus matching the base model Prius.
 Since the Corolla sells at higher volumes than the Prius, offering a hybrid helps the company meet corporate average fuel economy (CAFE) standards, and Toyota's market research showed that Hispanic customers preferred the Corolla to the Prius.

-The saloon car went on sale in the United States on 26 February 2019 for the 2020 model year.
-L, LE and XLE grades are equipped with the 1.8 litre 2ZR-FAE I4 engine paired with the older K313 CVT, all carried over from the prior generation E170 Corolla in North America.
-The Hybrid LE model uses the 2ZR-FXE I4 engine (an Atkinson cycle variant of the 2ZR-FAE) paired with the Hybrid Synergy Drive eCVT.
-The "sporty" SE and XSE grades use the same powertrain as the hatchback, the 2.0-litre M20A-FKS “Dynamic Force” engine paired with either six-speed iMT (SE only) or the “Direct Shift” CVT.
+The saloon went on sale in the United States on 26 February 2019 for the 2020 model year.
+L, LE and XLE grades are equipped with the 1.8 litre 2ZR-FAE inline-four engine paired with the older K313 CVT, all carried over from the prior generation E170 Corolla in North America.
+The Hybrid LE model uses the 2ZR-FXE inline-four engine (an Atkinson cycle variant of the 2ZR-FAE) paired with the Hybrid Synergy Drive eCVT.
+The "sporty" SE and XSE grades use the same powertrain as the hatchback, the 2.0-litre M20A-FKS "Dynamic Force" engine paired with either six-speed iMT (SE only) or the “Direct Shift” CVT.